-These matrices are fed into the Tracker module that extracts the poses of robots and the positions of obstacles in the image.
+These matrices are fed into the Tracker module that extracts the poses of the robots and the positions of obstacles in the image.
 It outputs one array POSITION with the positions of the robots, one array HEADING with the headings of the robots and one matrix OBSTACLES with the obstacles extracted from the picture.
-POSITION is of the form $[r1_x, r1_y, r2_x, r2_y...]$ where rn_x and rn_y is the nth robots x and y coordinate receptively. x and y are in the range 0.0 to 1.0 and the origo is in the upper left corner of the image.
-HEADING is of the same form as POSITION except for that rn_x and rn_y define a direction vector for the nth robot.
+POSITION is of the form $[r1_x, r1_y, r2_x, r2_y \dots]$ where $rn_x$ and $rn_y$ is the nth robots x and y coordinate receptively. x and y are in the range 0.0 to 1.0 and the origo is in the upper left corner of the image.
+HEADING is of the same form as POSITION except for that $rn_x$ and $rn_y$ define a direction vector for the nth robot.
 The POSITION and HEADING will be referred to as the POSE.
 OBSTACLES is in the form of an occupancy grid over the area covered by the camera image, where 1.0 denotes an obstacle and 0.0 denotes free space.

-3.2.4 CameraSensor
+2.1.4 CameraSensor

 The CameraSensor module simulates a high resolution proximity sensor.
 It requires a matrix in the form of Tracker's OBSTACLES matrix and an array with the position of a robot as inputs.
 More specific we want to simulate a top mounted stereo camera.
-This is because, in the robot attention research at LUCS, it is useful if the robots has a "head" they can turn to direct attention.
 The CameraSensor module takes arguments specifying he range of the camera and the breadth of the view.
 Given the pose of the robot a square is cut out of the matrix, this square is rotated and projected onto another matrix representing the SENSOR READING of the robot.
 The SENSOR READING shows everything in the cut out square, even obstacles behind walls.
 Some simple ray-casting will solve this.
 Rays are shot from the center of the robot to the edge lying on the opposite side of the SENSOR READING matrix so that the cells touched by the rays form a circle sector.
 If a ray hits an obstacle the ray stops and all cells not touched by any ray obtains the value 0.5 indicating it's not part of the sensor reading.
 CameraSensor then outputs SENSOR READING.